 Liaison staff from provincial ministries;

-Any other officials, experts or representatives from the public or private sector as deemed necessary by the Community Control Group.
+Any other officials, experts or representatives from the public or private sector as deemed necessary by the Municipal Emergency Control Group.

-The Community Control Group may function with only a limited number of persons depending upon the emergency.
-While the Community Control Group may not require the presence of all the people listed as members of the control group, all members of the Community Control Group must be notified.
+The Municipal Emergency Control Group may function with only a limited number of persons depending upon the emergency.
+While the Municipal Emergency Control Group may not require the presence of all the people listed as members of the control group, all members of the Municipal Emergency Control Group must be notified.

 Operating Cycle

-Members of the Community Control Group will gather at regular intervals to inform each other of actions taken and problems encountered.
+Members of the Municipal Emergency Control Group will gather at regular intervals to inform each other of actions taken and problems encountered.
 The Operations Officer will establish the frequency of meetings and agenda items.
 Meetings will be kept as brief as possible thus allowing members to carry out their individual responsibilities.
 The Operations Officer’s Assistant will maintain status board and maps, which will be prominently displayed and kept up to date.

-Community Control Group Responsibilities
+Municipal Emergency Control Group Responsibilities

-The members of the Community Control Group are likely to be responsible for the following actions or decisions:
+The members of the Municipal Emergency Control Group are likely to be responsible for the following actions or decisions:

 Calling out and mobilizing their emergency service, agency and equipment;